CEGE Department Scholarships

 James C. Olson Memorial Undergraduate Scholarship

-Maren H. Olson established this scholarship in memory of her husband, James C. Olson, to pay tribute to his achievements while assisting undergraduate students in the Department of Civil Engineering.
-It is hoped that this scholarship will provide an excellent mechanism for recognizing outstanding civil engineering students with financial need in order that they become exemplary graduates of the department.
+Maren H. Olson established this scholarship in memory of her husband, James C. Olson, to pay tribute to his achievements while assisting undergraduate students in the Department of Civil, Environmental, and Geo- Engineering.
+It is hoped that this scholarship will provide an excellent mechanism for recognizing outstanding students with financial need in order that they become exemplary graduates of the department.

 John Elwood Holmberg Memorial Scholarship

-Established by Cynthia and Elwood Holmberg in memory of their son John, this scholarship is for undergraduate students with a financial need in the College of Science and Engineering’s Department of Civil Engineering.
+Established by Cynthia and Elwood Holmberg in memory of their son John, this scholarship is for undergraduate students with a financial need in the College of Science and Engineering’s Department of Civil, Environmental, and Geo- Engineering.
 The first preference is to go to part-time students in the department who are working their way through school.
-If, in any given year there is not an eligible part-time candidate, the scholarship may be offered to another part-to-full-time student with the greatest financial need for support in the Department of Civil Engineering.
+If, in any given year there is not an eligible part-time candidate, the scholarship may be offered to another part-to-full-time student in the department with the greatest need for financial support.

 Robert Dexter Memorial Scholarship